GodLobsterFan/ClanSwitcher/README.md

 # CombatSorter
-A simple relay override for the Kingdom of Loathing that adds a dropdown menu to your clan hall that allows you to quickly jump between clans like some kind of traitor.
+Adds a dropdown menu to your clan hall, allowing you to quickly jump between clans like some kind of traitor.

 To install, just run...